 - To provide wise stewardship of public assets.

+Saskatchewan cities operate pursuant to The Cities Act.
 Municipalities within the boundaries of the Northern Saskatchewan Administration District operate pursuant to The Northern Municipalities Act, 2010.
+All other municipalities operate pursuant to The Municipalities Act.

-As the environment in which municipalities operate becomes increasingly complex, it isn't simple to categorize all of the things that municipalities do on a day-to-day basis to fulfill their purposes.
-Generally speaking however, it is the municipal level of government that has the most direct impact on the daily life of citizens.
+As the environment in which municipalities operate becomes increasingly complex, it isn't simple to categorize all the things that municipalities do on a day-to-day basis to fulfil their purposes.
+Generally speaking, however, it is the municipal level of government that has the most direct impact on the daily life of citizens.